eugeZoom2001/react_chat_app/README.md

-# simple chat with react and node
+# simple chat with react & node

 ## Setup the project & run